SchedMD/slurm-gcp/terraform/modules/slurm_controller_instance/README.md

 This module creates compute instances that are not managed by terraform.
 However, the helper script [`destroy_nodes.py`](../../../scripts/destroy_nodes.py) will run on `terraform destroy`.
-This will destroy compute instances labeled with the same `cluster_id` as the slurm controller instance.
+This will destroy compute instances labeled with the same `slurm_cluster_id` as the slurm controller instance.
 Any compute instances that fail to be destroyed by these means must be manually terminated.
 Failure to do so will result in additional cloud costs.

 ## License